RKelln/5-directions/public/writing/ppf.md

 * Exponential technological development
 * [**Past**](#/past) <!-- .element: class="lighten" -->
-  * Math, computers, neural networks, artificial intelligence and life, generative art
+  * Math, computers, neural networks, artificial intelligence and life, generative art <!-- .element: class="small" -->
 * [**Present**](#/present) <!-- .element: class="lighten" -->
-  * Surveillance, the AI race, current tools
+  * Surveillance, the AI race, current tools <!-- .element: class="small" -->
 * [**Future**](#/future) <!-- .element: class="lighten" -->
-  * Video generation, automation and autonomous artists, non-human rights
+  * Video generation, automation and autonomous artists, non-human rights <!-- .element: class="small" -->

 Notes:
 We'll begin with a look at what exponential development, in this case technological development, looks like because it is hard for humans to conceptualize.
 To really get a handle on how things change over time it is important to wrestle with this.